-How Do You Take Payments with SEPA Direct Debit?
+How do you take payments with SEPA Direct Debit?

 Submitting SEPA payment requests to the banks

-Under the B2B scheme, the process is the same but the payer’s bank must check that any mandate has been duly issued and authorized by the payer.
-The bank must also check that the mandate-related data received with the first collection corresponds with the information contained in the original mandate, before debiting the payer’s account.
+Under the B2B scheme, the process is the same but the payer’s bank must check that any mandate has been duly issued and authorised by the payer.
+The bank must also check that the mandate related data received with the first collection corresponds with the information contained in the original mandate before debiting the payer’s account.
 They must also store this data and the related instructions to verify each subsequent collection against the mandate using the following attributes:

 Unique Mandate Reference